sgmurphy/wordpress-plugins/suretriggers/readme.txt

 4. Dashboard of your task consumption.

 == Changelog ==

+= Version 1.0.56 - Thursday, 15th August 2024 =
+* Improvement: "Advanced Custom Fields" - Enhanced response for "Field Updated on Post" Trigger
+* Improvement: "FluentCRM" - Added improvements for lists and tags for "Send Email" Action and added new Actions
+* Improvement: "WordPress" - Added new Actions
+* Improvement: "Wishlist Member" - Added new Actions
+* Improvement: "MailPoet" - Added improvements for "Add New Subscriber" and "Update Subscriber Status" Actions
+* Improvement: "The Events Calendar" - Added improvements for "Attendee Registered for Event" Trigger
+* Improvement: "SureMembers" - Added improvements for "User Removed From Access Group" Trigger
+* Improvement: "GiveWP" - Added improvements for "User Continues Recurring Donation" and "Recurring Donation Cancelled" Triggers
+* Fix: Scroll issue on the flyout

 = Version 1.0.55 - Monday, 29th July 2024 =
 * Improvement: "Advanced Custom Fields" - Fixed "Any Field" issue for "Field Updated on Post" Trigger